SOTVerse: A User-defined Task Space of Single Object Tracking: The Construction of SOTVerse Space

-As shown in Figure~\ref{fig:overall}, a computer vision task can be described by the combination of environment, evaluation and executor.
-Table~\ref{table:symbol} lists the related concepts in SOT task.
-We assume that $S$ denotes a subtask (e.g., short-term tracking task), $E$ is the corresponding experimental environment organized by several videos (e.g., short-term dataset), $M_{s}$ represents the set of evaluation systems (e.g., OPE mechanism), $M_{p}$ represent the set of performance indicators (e.g., precision), $T$ symbolizes the set of task executors (e.g., tracker and human).
-Particularly, $\mathsf{P} (A)$ represents the power set of $A$, $\times$ represents Cartesian product.
+As shown in Figure~\ref{fig:overall}, a computer vision task can be described by the combination of environment, evaluation, and executor.
+Table~\ref{table:symbol} lists the related concepts in the SOT task.
+We assume that $S$ denotes a subtask (\eg, short-term tracking task), $E$ is the corresponding experimental environment organized by several videos (\eg, short-term dataset), $M_{s}$ represents the set of evaluation systems (\eg, OPE mechanism), $M_{p}$ represent the set of performance indicators (\eg, precision), $T$ symbolizes the set of task executors (\eg, trackers and human subjects).
+Particularly, $\times$ represents the Cartesian product.
 Under the 3E Paradigm, the subtask can be represented as:

 On the one hand, a complete SOT task space $\mathbb{S}$ can be obtained by integrating the various subtasks.
-On the other hand, the set of environments, evaluation methods, and task executors can be separately symbolized as $\mathbb{E}$, $\mathbb{M}$, and $\mathbb{T}$, characterizing $\mathbb{S}$ as
+On the other hand, the set of environments, evaluation methods, and task executors can be separately symbolized as $\mathbb{E}$, $\mathbb{M}$, and $\mathbb{T}$, characterizing $\mathbb{S}$ as:

 According to 3E Paradigm, we build a user-defined task space named SOTVerse, which integrates the existing SOT datasets into a large environmental space $\mathbb{E}$, and provides multiple indicators to combine a comprehensive evaluation space $\mathbb{M}$.
 With the help of SOTVerse, users can quickly extract relevant data to form the task environment and select appropriate evaluation methods for performance measurement.
 The following parts introduce the experimental environment $\mathbb{E}$ and evaluation methods $\mathbb{M}$ in detail.